 Toys (Quality Control) Order 2020

-To comply with the latest version of toy safety standards and to bear the Standard Mark, the Department for Promotion of Industry and Internal Trade (DPIIT), the Government of India issued the Toys (Quality Control) Order 2020.
+To comply with the latest toy safety standards and bear the Standard Mark, the Department for Promotion of Industry and Internal Trade (DPIIT), the Government of India issued the Toys (Quality Control) Order 2020.
 This draft quality control order seeks to tighten quality norms for toys, both imported and manufactured.
-The new provision of quality order will become effective on September 1, 2020; the quality order mandates the Bureau of Indian Standards (BIS) certification for the toy imports.
-In this article, we will look at the Toys (Quality Control) Order 2020 in detail.
+The new provision of quality order will become effective on September 1, 2020; the quality order mandates the Bureau of Indian Standards (BIS) certification for toy imports.
+This article will look in detail at the Toys (Quality Control) Order 2020.

 Purpose of Toys (Quality Control) Order

-The purpose of introducing the toys (Quality Control) Order is to ensure safer toys for children and also to strengthen the government’s current policy of keeping non-essential imports under check.
-According to the reports, India imports around 85 per cent of toys sold in the domestic market and the Toys Quality control order is one of the essential ways to halt the flow of cheap sub-standard toys in the Indian market.
+Introducing the toys (Quality Control) Order aims to ensure safer toys for children and strengthen the government’s current policy of keeping non-essential imports under check.
+According to the reports, India imports around 85 percent of toys sold in the domestic market.
+The Toys Quality control order is one of the important ways to halt the flow of cheap sub-standard toys in the Indian market.

 Applicability of Toys (Quality Control) Order

-Toys (Quality Control) Order 2020 relates to the regulation of toys and materials for use in play by children under the age of 14 years or any other documents as notified by the Government of India.
+Toys (Quality Control) Order 2020 relates to the regulation of toys and materials for play by children under the age of 14 or any other documents as notified by the Government of India.

 Provisions of Toys Safety